Michaël Llodra: 2004

 Upon winning the men's doubles again for the second time at the Australian Open in 2004, Llodra and his tennis partner Santoro made headlines by stripping off their shirts, shoes, socks and shorts.
 Dressed in a pair of white briefs only, Llodra threw his clothes into the crowd, to the cheers of many onlookers.

 Llodra made his first appearance in the fourth round of a Grand Slam singles tournament at that year's French Open.
 In the fourth round he led eventual semifinalist Tim Henman by two sets to love and had a match point in the fifth set before Henman prevailed.
 Llodra also won his first ATP singles title two weeks later at 's-Hertogenbosch.

 2005

 On 20 November 2005, Llodra again teamed with Santoro to win the Tennis Masters Cup in Shanghai, a competition which pitted the top eight doubles teams in the world against one another.

 2007

-In July, Llodra won the men's doubles title at Wimbledon partnering Arnaud Clément, beating Bob and Mike Bryan, thus winning his third Grand Slam doubles title.
-He and Clément were ecstatic and Llodra once again celebrated by throwing his shirt, racket and towel into the crowd.
+In July, Llodra won the men's doubles title at Wimbledon partnering Arnaud Clément, defeating Bob and Mike Bryan to win his third Grand Slam doubles title.
+He and Clément were ecstatic, and Llodra once again celebrated by throwing his shirt, racket and towel into the crowd.

 At the US Open, he and Clément were seeded seventh, but were upset in the second round by Jesse Levine and Alex Kuznetsov.